 - Accident without negligence or gross negligence

 - Intent Defenses

 - Involuntary Intoxication

 Criminal Vehicular Homicide Defense Lawyers must mount the best defense under the circumstances.
 The consequences of a conviction are severe.
-Gallagher works to collect facts, from the government and from investigators; then analyzes the facts to determine the best available defense theory.
+Gallagher works to collect facts, from the client, the government and from investigators; then analyzes the facts to determine the best available defense theory.